CivicActions/guidebook/docs/09-security/awareness.md

 # Security Awareness and Tools

-This is an appendix to the [CivicActions Security Policy](../03-policies/security.md) containing details that can and should be updated regularly as new technologies or patterns of use develop, with a goal of providing team members the best tools with which to maintain the security of company confidential and personal information.
+This is an appendix to the [Civic Actions Security Policy](../03-policies/security.md) containing details that can and should be updated regularly as new technologies or patterns of use develop, with a goal of providing team members the best tools with which to maintain the security of company confidential and personal information.

 *This is currently - and probably always will be - a work in progress.
 Pull Requests welcome.*